discordjs/guide/guide/sharding/README.md

 ## Getting started

-You will most likely have to change some code in order to get your newly sharded bot to work.
+You will most likely have to change some code to get your newly sharded bot to work.
 If your bot is very basic, then you're in luck!
-We assume you probably have some form of a `stats` command, by which you can quickly view your bots statistics, such as its server count.
-We will use it as an example that needs to be adapted to running with shards.
+We assume you probably have some form of a `stats` command, by which you can quickly view your bot's statistics, such as its server count.
+We will use it as an example that needs to adapt to running with shards.

 In this code, you likely have the snippet <branch version="11.x" inline>`client.guilds.size`</branch><branch version="12.x" inline>`client.guilds.cache.size`</branch>, which counts the number of *cached* guilds attached to that client.
-With sharding, since multiple processes will be launched, each process (each shard) will now have its own subset collection of guilds it is responsible for.
-This means that your original code will not function as you expect it to.
+Since sharding will launch multiple processes, each process (each shard) will now have its subset collection of guilds it is responsible for.
+This means that your original code will not function as you might expect.

 Here is some sample code for a `stats` command, without sharding taken into consideration: